rcqls/atom-dyndoc/README.md

-atom-dyndocker
+atom-dyndoc
 ==================

-Dyndoc-docker for atom editor
+Dyndoc for atom editor